The Perfect Marriage Between Oil & Gas and Renewables

 Lithium Demand Drivers - EVs & BESSs Fueling the Future

-So, what is behind the surge?
+So, what’s behind the surge?

 As the world races to decarbonize, lithium is becoming one of the most critical building blocks of the clean energy economy.

-The rise of electric vehicles and battery energy storage systems (BESSs) is driving unprecedented demand — and it’s only accelerating.
+The rise of electric vehicles and battery energy storage systems (BESSs) is driving unprecedented demand, and it’s only accelerating.

 EVs: Driving Demand